Important reminders regarding your 1098-T form

 We cannot offer tax advice.
 Students who have such questions should consult with a qualified tax professional or contact the IRS Taxpayer Assistance line at 1-800-829-1040.
 Refer to the IRS web site (http://www.irs.gov) for information, including IRS Publication 970 which addresses tax benefits for education.

 9. DO I NEED A PHYSICAL COPY OF MY 1098-T TO FILE MY TAXES?

-To file your taxes, you don't need a physical copy of your 1098-T. An electronic copy of your information is viewable on the student Dashboard at my.otis.edu under Student Self Service, Student Accounts tab, Tax Notification.
-If you are unable to provide corrections to 1098-T by the March 24th deadline, you can use the online information to finalize your taxes.
+To file your taxes, you do not need a physical copy of your 1098-T. An electronic copy of your information is viewable on the the Heartland ECSI website.
 Check with a tax advisor to determine how much of the qualified tuition and related expenses are tax deductible.

 10. WHY IS BOX 2 BLANK

 Box 2 shows the amounts billed for qualified tuition and related expenses during the previous year.
 You may be able to deduct some or this entire amount from the income you report on your federal tax return.
 As of 2018, Box 2 is not being filed and is no longer an option per federal regulations.